firefly-iii/docs/docs/installation/docker.rst

 Start the container
 ~~~~~~~~~~~~~~~~~~~

 Run this Docker command to start the Firefly III container.
 Make sure that you edit the environment variables to match your own database.
-You should really change the ``FF_APP_KEY`` as well.
+You should really change the ``APP_KEY`` as well.
 It should be a random string of *exactly* 32 characters.

 .. code-block:: bash